GagaOOLala: History

 Portico Media is one of the co-founders of the Taiwan International Queer Film Festival and was in charge of the organization of the festival during its first three editions (2014, 2015, 2016).
-However, Jay Lin still found the film festival experience limiting regarding the availability of LGBT content for Asian audiences and decided to establish Asia's first LGBT-streaming platform, GagaOOLala.
+However, Jay Lin still found the film festival experience limiting regarding the availability of LGBTQ content for Asian audiences and decided to establish Asia's first LGBTQ-streaming platform, GagaOOLala.
 GagaOOLala was first launched in Taiwan on November 11, 2016.
 Its first expansion into the Asian market took place with the launch in the 10 countries that conform ASEAN in Southeast Asia on April 28, 2017.
 On May 13, 2018, GagaOOLala was launched in Hong Kong and Macau.
 On June 14, 2019, the streaming service started operations in all of South Asia.
 The company made the announcement together with a distribution tie-in with KASHISH Mumbai International Queer Film Festival.
 On May 15, 2020, GagaOOLala became available globally.

 Activism

-On October 28, 2016, GagaOOLala celebrated the first ever Queermosa Gala, an award ceremony "to bring broad media visibility to the people and companies working hard to have LGBT voices heard in Taiwan."
+On October 28, 2016, GagaOOLala celebrated the first ever Queermosa Gala, an award ceremony "to bring broad media visibility to the people and companies working hard to have LGBTQ voices heard in Taiwan."
 The ceremony was supported by GLAAD.
 Among the first year winner's were television host Dee Hsu, singer A-Mei and rights activist Chi Chia-wei.

 During the Taipei Pride celebrations of 2018, GagaOOLala, GagaTai and LalaTai organized together with the Singaporean fashion photographer Leslie Kee the photography exhibition Out in Taiwan.
-The project was composed of black-and-white portraits of LGBTQ people living in Taiwan in order to humanize the LGBT community.
+The project was composed of black-and-white portraits of LGBTQ people living in Taiwan in order to humanize the LGBTQ community.

-GagaOOLala is also one of the five founding members of the Marriage Equality Coalition Taiwan, one of the main LGBT rights group in Taiwan.
+GagaOOLala is also one of the five founding members of the Marriage Equality Coalition Taiwan, one of the main LGBTQ rights group in Taiwan.
 The organization was one of the main driving forces behind the passing of the same-sex marriage law in Taiwan on May 17, 2019, making it the first country in Asia.